Krnvrrr/Krnvrrr/README.md

 ### Hi there 👋
-myself karanveer singh.
+Myself karanveer singh.
 I am a 3rd year undergraduate BTech student at Indian Institute of technology, Roorkee. my area of interest is Full stack Web development and i am looking for an internship in the same for improving my skill set and learn new things.

 <!--